JuliaLang/Pkg.jl/docs/src/managing-packages.md

 ```

 The status output now shows that we are tracking the `master` branch of `Example`.
-When updating packages, we will pull updates from that branch.
+When updating packages, updates are pulled from that branch.

+!!! note
+    If we would specify a commit id instead of a branch name, e.g.
+    `add Example#025cf7e`, then we would effectively "pin" the package
+    to that commit.
+This is because the commit id always point to the same
+    thing unlike a branch, which may be updated.

 To go back to tracking the registry version of `Example`, the command `free` is used:

 ```julia-repl